gluster/parsefuse/README.md

 As a thumb of rule, you should use the same header file with which the producer of the fusedumps to dissect was built with.

+**If you are on a RHEL/CentOS 7 system and want to use parsefuse for dumps created by GlusterFs, choose _/usr/include/linux/fuse.h_ (provided by the kernel-headers package).**

 Once you have this, build _parsefuse_ with the following command:

 ```sh